kennytanggg/THRUX/source/quickstartguide/definingarchitecturalelements/index-defining_architectural_elements.rst

 .. toctree::
     :maxdepth: 2
+    :hidden:

+    archelements/index-arch_elements

 *******************************************************************************************************************************************************************************************************************************************************************************************

-The Architectural Elements are the spacial elements which give engineers a base for their point to point calculations.
+The :doc:`archelements/index-arch_elements` are the spacial elements which give engineers a base for their point to point calculations.

 For example, voltage drop is a calculation based on the electrical load, and the distance between the source and the load.